-I get asked this question a lot so I thought to create a complete post, although I am by no means an expert.
+I get asked this question a lot so I thought to create a complete post about how to manage a blog alongside studying, although I am by no means an expert.
 I am a relatively academic person, so I go to college full time to do my A levels and then alongside I have this blog as my hobby.
-Both of these things take up a lot of my time and it is very hard to manage both of them alongside each other without one of them dropping in quality, so I thought to create this blog post sharing my top tips on how I keep up to date with both.
+Both of these things take up a lot of my time and it is very hard to manage both of them alongside each other without one of them dropping in quality, so I thought to create this blog post sharing my top tips on how I manage my blog alongside studying.
 For ages I struggled with this and I only posted a few times a month on my blog but with good time management I have been able to get that to around 8-10 posts a month, which I love.

 Planning sheets are something that I have only just got into recently but I am really enjoying using them.
 Paperscribblesco kindly sent me some of their blog planners to try out and although I don’t use every page (I think they are for other domains such as blogger) the ones that I do use are really useful.
 I particularly find the month to view helpful because I am planning my blogmas posts at the moment and this is helping me visualise when I am uploading them.
 Plus they come as a PDF document so you can print out as many copies as you need which I like.
 Here are some photos of the pages I am using a lot, I would definitely recommend them to other bloggers if you need something to organise your time better!